A full spectral-timing model to map the accretion flow in black hole binaries: the low/hard state of MAXI J1820+070: Discussion

 \section{Discussion}

-Our model produces the double humped power spectrum by assuming there are intrinsic low frequency fluctuations on the inner edge of the truncated disc, with a distinct jump to higher frequency fluctuations in the hot flow.
-The disc turbulent region may be quite limited in radial extent, making only a single Lorentzian, $\mathrm{P}_{1}$, whereas the hot flow spans a larger range in radii, so the intrinsic fluctuations produce Lorentzians of different frequencies.
+Our model produces the double-humped power spectrum by assuming there are intrinsic low-frequency fluctuations on the inner edge of the truncated disc, with a distinct jump to higher-frequency fluctuations in the hot flow.
+The turbulent disc region may be quite limited in radial extent, making only a single Lorentzian, $\mathrm{P}_{1}$, whereas the hot flow spans a larger range in radii, so the intrinsic fluctuations produce Lorentzians of different frequencies.
 Propagation of the fluctuations means that the power spectrum at any radius carries the imprint of variability generated at all larger radii.
-Thus at the inner edge of the disc, the power spectrum is only $\mathrm{P}_{1}$, whereas at any radius, $r$, in the hot flow it is the sum over all radii in the hot flow of the much higher frequency Lorentzians at each radius, plus $\mathrm{P}_{1}$ from the truncation region.
+Thus at the inner edge of the disc, the power spectrum is only $\mathrm{P}_{1}$, whereas at any radius, $r$, in the hot flow it is the sum over all radii in the hot flow of the much higher-frequency Lorentzians at each radius, plus $\mathrm{P}_{1}$ from the truncation region.

 We couple this radial stratification of variability with radial stratification of the spectral components: the disc is (a sum of) blackbodies, whereas the Comptonisation in the hot flow is softer closer to the disc and harder closer to the central object.
 The combination of the radial stratification predicts that the blackbody has power spectrum $\mathrm{P}_{1}$, the soft Comptonisation has power spectrum which is $\mathrm{P}_{1}$ plus the sum of Lorentzians from the outer radius of the hot flow, $r_{\mathrm{ds}}$ down to $r_{\mathrm{sh}}$, and the hard Comptonisation power spectrum is this plus the additional noise generated from $r_{\mathrm{sh}}$--$r_{\mathrm{in}}$.
-This picture produces the observed asymmetric shape (broader than a single Lorentizan) of the second hump in the power spectrum, $\mathrm{P}_{2}$, and its increasing high frequency extent with increasing energy due to the increasing contribution from the hard Comptonisation.
-The hot flow illuminates the disc, producing a fast variable reprocessed thermal component which adds to the intrinsic, slowly variable, disc emission.
+This picture produces the observed asymmetric shape (broader than a single Lorentizan) of the second hump in the power spectrum, $\mathrm{P}_{2}$, and its increasing high-frequency extent with increasing energy due to the increasing contribution from the hard Comptonisation.
+The hot flow illuminates the disc, producing a fast variable reprocessed thermal component which adds to the intrinsic, slowly variable disc emission.